Saturday, October 8, 2016

 Restored Cars Magazine featured two DKWs restored by Des Fullard in their July-August 2005 edition.
 This was his very fine and original condition F5, certainly one of the earliest surviving DKW's in Australia and possibly one of the first batch imported by R Williams in Victoria.
 The body is German styled with a smooth sweep along the doorline to the boot.

 Graham Shipton restored this 1937 DKW F7 roadster in around 2010.
 The car has since been sold but remains in South Australia.

 1937 DKW custom racer

-At the end of his roadster project Graham had enough spare parts to build this custom racer.
-It uses a shortened F7 chassis, powered by a standard 680cc two cylinder two-stroke engine and fitted with a custom aluminum body.
-Graham raced the car at the Winton Classic races in Queensland where he ran second in his class.
+At the end of his roadster project (above) Graham had enough spare parts to build this custom racer using a shortened F7 chassis, standard 688cc two cylinder two-stroke engine and a custom aluminum body.
+Graham continues to race the car at the Winton Classic races in Queensland.

 1937 DKW F7 (Victoria)